SpongeBob SquarePants Featuring Nicktoons: Globs of Doom: Development

 The music of Globs of Doom was composed by Todd Masten.
-Masten noted that the story of the game had a "real 1950's sci-fi feel" and thus incorporated the theremin into many of the game's tracks.
+Masten noted that the story of the game had a "real 1950s sci-fi feel" and thus incorporated the theremin into many of the game's tracks.
 Masten based most of the game's music on the existing franchise music, but took several liberties including the use of heavy techno instruments in the scenes of the characters leaving the world and heading into space.
 Masten worked to give each environment and boss encounter a unique feel to help build suspense and tension.
 Masten worked 7/4 sections into the main theme to "mix things up a bit".
 The game's closing theme is a variation of the opening theme played with more modern instrumentation.

 Reception

 Globs of Doom received mixed to negative reviews from critics.
 Louis Bedigian of GameZone described the Wii version as "a button-masher for gamers under 12" and decided that "it won't rock anyone's world, but if you know a kid who loves these Nicktoons characters and enjoys simple, battle-filled games, Globs of Doom is one of SpongeBob's better adventures."
 Angelina Sandoval, also of GameZone, said that "Globs of Doom could have been that extraordinary kid's title and SpongeBob SquarePants game but it just falls short in almost every way.
 It's also not a very fun game despite the variety of characters and co-op gameplay.
 If your young gamer loves all of these characters I highly recommend a rental instead."
 Adam Ballard of IGN concluded that "Ultimately, it's a subpar SpongeBob game with Nicktoons tacked on for good measure.
 Suffice it to say that no amount of licensed characters can save this game from its monotonous gameplay and wretched camera."